ftjuh/I2Cwrapper/README.md

 ## TM1638liteI2C

 The [TM1638](https://duckduckgo.com/?q=TM1638+datasheet) chip uses an SPI bus interface to control matrices of buttons and LEDs.
 If you want to unify your bus environment in a given project or need to save pins, it can be useful to be able to control it via I2C.
 To implement an I2Cwrapper module, I chose Danny Ayers' [TM1638lite library](https://github.com/danja/TM1638lite) as it came with the most straightforward and burden-free implementation in comparison with the more popular choices.
 Apart from the setup, it can be used just like the original.
 Interrupt mechanism support for key presses is planned but not implemented yet.
 See the [`TM1638lite.ino`](examples/TM1638lite/TM1638lite.ino) example for more details.

+## Feature modules

+(new in v0.3.0)

+Feature modules extend or modify the firmware with additional features.
+As they are not meant to enable I2C access for addressing target hardware, as the normal modules do, they do not necessarily include a matching controller library.
+To set them apart from normal modules, their filename starts with an underscore character ("`_xxx_firmware.h`").

+### Status LED

+Including the `_statusLED_firmware.h` in `firmware_modules.h`will make the target's built in LED (`LED_BUILTIN`) flash briefly when an external interrupt (receiveEvent or requestEvent) is coming in.
+Alternatively, it can be modified to flash each time the I2C state machine changes its state.
+Meant for diagnostic purposes to see if the target device is still alive and active.
+Doesn't need a controller library, just comment it out in `firmware_modules.h`to disable it.
+It could easily be extended to have more than one status LED for a more differentiated status display.

 # How to add new modules